 A spiral-bound album uses a metal or nylon coil to permanently secure hole-punched pages between the front and back covers.

-- Albums are easy and fun to decorate for gift and special single occasion events
+- Albums are easy and fun to decorate for gifts and special single occasion events

 - The cost can be less than standard albums